carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > > [1] -16.6
 > > ~~~
 > > {: .output}
-> > The maximum temperature during this time period was 94 degrees, and the minimum temperature was -13 degrees.
+> > The maximum temperature during this time period was 97.7 degrees, and the minimum temperature was -16.6 degrees.
-> > **DENA: What's displaying from the rendered version of that math for me isn't 94 and -13, it's 97.7 and -16.6 - which is desired?**
 > {: .solution}
 {: .challenge}